 If you want, you can also change the color or style of the border.
 I use a weight of 1 point and I leave it black.

-5. Copy your signature and paste it into Gmail
+5. Copy your email signature from your Google Doc and paste it into Gmail

 Now that we’ve got it looking lovely, we’re going to copy our signature from our Google Doc and paste it into Gmail.
 The Gmail signature editor doesn’t allow us to create tables or do all of this formatting, but it’ll allow it when pasted in from a Google Doc.